SAP/openui5-docs/docs/Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md

  -   `library`: use if your `manifest.json` describes a **UI5 library**.
 For further library-specific configuration options, see [Descriptor for Libraries](Descriptor_for_Libraries_b229914.md).

- -   `card`: use if your `manifest.json` describes a **UI5 card**.
-For further card-specific configuration options, see[Integration Cards](https://openui5.hana.ondemand.com/test-resources/sap/ui/integration/demokit/cardExplorer/webapp/index.html#/overview/introduction).
+ -   `card`: use if your `manifest.json` describes a **UI5 card**.For further card-specific configuration options, see [Integration Cards](https://openui5.hana.ondemand.com/test-resources/sap/ui/integration/demokit/cardExplorer/webapp/index.html#/overview/introduction).
 			</td>
 		</tr>
 		<tr>